-We visited the Dead Sea as a part of our Jordan itinerary, but you can visit from the Israeli side as well.
+We visited the Dead Sea as a part of our Jordan itinerary but you can visit it from the Israel side as well.
 If you want to enjoy your time to the fullest, there are some things you need to know before visiting.
 Below you can read my top 10 tips for visiting the Dead Sea!

 1. Enjoy floating in the water

 The Dead Sea is the lowest point on Earth and it is the deepest hypersaline lake in the world.
 It’s almost 10 times saltier than the ocean, therefore you can float effortless on the surface of the water.
 It’s the most unique experience ever!
 You can even read a newspaper while you’re floating – how cool is that?

 2. Don’t stay too long in the water

 Floating is truly an incredible experience, but unfortunately it is not recommended to stay in the water for more than 15-20 minutes.
 The salty water can easily dehydrate your body and can cause electrolyte imbalance.
 Don’t forget to drink lots of water afterwards!